 A yoga therapist is an experienced yoga teacher who has undergone post-graduate training in western medical conditions, interview and assessment skills, as well as the advanced application of yoga philosophy and techniques as therapy.

 The evaluation framework for yoga therapy is the panchamayakosha, five levels of being; body, energy, mind, intuitive wisdom and bliss.

 Within this framework, the models used to determine the imbalances are:

 • the principal prana vayus – the breathing mechanism and circulation of prana

-• the gunas - efficiency of energy use
+• the gunas - awareness and wisdom of energy use

 • the Ayurvedic doshas – body / personality type and imbalances